Why Men Need Estrogen

 The Problem With Over-Suppressing Estrogen

-In an effort to “optimize” testosterone therapy, some patients are placed on:
+In an effort to optimize testosterone therapy, some patients are placed on Aromatase inhibitors (AIs) like Anastrazole to block the amount of Estrogen accumulation

 Low libido